The Natural Four: The Natural Four - 1974

 Try Love Again showcases the group’s ability to do a horn-driven, slightly funky number as indeed does You Can’t Keep Running Away, with its absolutely killer bass line.
 This was 1974 and the influence of Marvin Gaye’s What’s Going On and Curtis Mayfield’s material, among many others, was still very strong, and the socially-conscious This Is What’s Happening Now is a great example of that.
 Quite how this stuff slipped under the radar is a travesty.

-Love That Really Counts is a high quality soul ballad that helps to strengthen my opinion that there is not a sub-standard song on this album.
-Try To Smile is a lively Stylistics-influenced number with elements of Harold Melvin & The Blue Notes in there too.
+Love That Really Counts is a high quality soul ballad that helps to strengthen my opinion that there is not a sub-standard song on this album. is a lively Stylistics-influenced number with elements of Harold Melvin & The Blue Notes in there too.

 Popular posts from this blog